ajitky/Angular/material-design.md

 layout[-xs] | row \| column
 layout-align[-xs]	| InLayoutDirection - none \| start(\*) \| center \| end \| space-around \| space-between
 | | PerpendicularToLayoutDirection - none \| start \| center \| end \| stretch(\*)
+layout-wrap |	Allows flex children to wrap within the container if the elements use more than 100% layout-nowrap |
+layout-fill | Forces the layout element to fill its parent container layout-margin | Adds margin around each flex child.
+It also adds a margin to the layout container itself layout-padding | Adds padding inside each flex child.
+It also adds padding to the layout container itself flex[-xs] | integer (increments of 5 for 0%->100%, 33 or 66) flex-order[-xs] | integer values from -20 to 20 flex-offset[-xs] | integer (increments of 5 for 0%->100%, 100%/3, 200%/3) added as margin-left show[-xs] | Responsively show elements hide[-xs] | Responsively hide elements